 The profile of this emotional blackmailer is the most subtle and, therefore, one of the most difficult to detect.
 He also uses the sense of guilt of the victim to control him.
 In fact, he is specialists in making others feel guilty.

 In this type of emotional blackmail all the phrases are accompanied by a feigned attitude of resignation: “Don’t worry about me, I’m just a nuisance” or “Go and have fun, so I will not be a nuisance for you”.
-The goal of his attitude is to show how miserable, unhappy, sick or unfortunate he is.
+The goal of his attitude is to show how unhappy, sick, unfortunate or miserable people he is.
 That way he let you see that your decisions cause him harm and that, therefore, you are a bad person.

 In the end, if you do not want to bear the guilt of his misfortune, you have no choice but to give him what he wants, although he has not even told you directly what it is.
 The problem is that, whatever you do, it will never be enough because this person will always ask for more.